batwell31/frontend-nanodegree-arcade-game/README.md

 frontend-nanodegree-arcade-game
 ===============================
-This Clasic Arcade Game Clone was provided to me as one of my projects in the Front-End Web Developer Nanodegree by Udacity.
-It's a modern varation of Frogger the classic arcade game, developed with HTML 5, Canvas Element, and Object Oriented JavaScript.
+This is the third project I've completed through Udacity.
+It is a Classic Arcade Game Clone was provided to me as one of my projects in the Front-End Web Developer Nanodegree by Udacity.
+It's a modern variation of Frogger the classic arcade game, developed with HTML 5, Canvas Element, and Object Oriented JavaScript.

 ## TRY IT LIVE ##